 - alternative ways of connecting a probe are to solder a testpoint into the circuit, either a commercial product or more likely homebrew wire coils or paper clips.
 This is justifiably a favoured technique when breadboarding analogue circuits, but is more problematic with densely populated digital circuits

-- a succinct introduction to the key characteristics of high impedance and active probes, which also contains two diagrams showing a mechanical technique for reducing tip capacitance
+- a succinct introduction to the key characteristics of high impedance and active probes is “Are you measuring your circuit or your scope probe?” by Frost, Whiteman, Tsai.
+It also contains two diagrams showing a mechanical technique for reducing tip capacitance

 - practical safety: loud noises and foul smells can be the consequence of inappropriately connecting a scope probe’s ground lead.
 If you have the time, EEVblog #279 – How NOT To Blow Up Your Oscilloscope! is a good lecture, presented in “his own inimitable style”.

 - high voltages: loud noises followed by deathly quiet can be the result of measuring high voltages incautiously.
-All too frequently floating or isolating the scope is a suggested “solution”, but that is usually dangerous.
-Fortunately Tektronix’ Fundamentals of Floating Measurements and Isolated Input Oscilloscopes and Floating Oscilloscope Measurements … And Operator Protection indicate how to probe mains voltages safely.
+All too frequently floating or isolating the scope is a suggested “solution”, but that is almost always dangerous.
+Fortunately Tektronix’ Floating Oscilloscope Measurements, Fundamentals of Floating Measurements and Isolated Input Oscilloscopes and Floating Oscilloscope Measurements … And Operator Protection indicate how to probe mains voltages safely.

 - cheap probes: examples of the problems with very cheap probes are illustrated in a blog article POS ebay ‘scope probes